Natalia-19/ECE366-Project-2/README_2.md

-README for Project Report 2
+README file for Project Report 2

 This project involves designing a MIPS assembly program to determine whether the nth Fibonacci number is odd.
 The solution consists of three key functions:
 Fibonacci(n): Computes the nth Fibonacci number.